X-CASH-official/delegates-explorer/README.md

 * A place to view all of the delegates, their statistics, total votes and reserve proofs that have voted for them
 * A place to view about the details of the delegate, if they have choose to provide this information.
 * A place to view detailed statistics about any delegate
-* A place to view and verify all of the X-CASH proof of stake information about any block created on the network
+* A place to view and verify all of the XCASH DPOPS information about any block created on the network

-This website is optional for delegates to run, as the X-CASH proof of stake data network nodes will run this website
+This website is optional for delegates to run, as the XCASH DPOPS of stake data network nodes will run this website

 **If you plan on running a delegates website, you will need to run the website on the same system as the DPOPS node**